How the Diamond Approach uses inquiry to access our spiritual nature.

 - Can you be that genuine with yourself?

 - Can you be that sincere with yourself?

 You believe you are here because you understand that you can get something here, you can experience something here, you could have some freedom here.
 But do you really know that?

 Sounds good.
-That’s what the great master said.
-For you, it is hearsay, a rumor, possibility, worth inquiring into.
+That’s what the great masters say.
+For you, it is hearsay, a rumor, a possibility worth inquiring into.
 It’s not knowledge yet.
-Is it possible for us to let our ideas, our thoughts, our knowledge; to leave it behind and let the inquiry be, let the question stand?
+Is it possible for us to let our ideas, our thoughts, and our knowledge, leave it behind, and let the inquiry be, let the question stand?

-Can we for a moment forget all of our formulas, all of what we have heard, everything that our parents said or didn’t say, our teachers, what we’ve read, what our friend said, what the great masters and philosopher said?
+Can we, for a moment, forget all of our formulas, all of what we have heard, everything that our parents said or didn’t say, our teachers, what we’ve read, what our friends said, what the great masters and philosophers said?
 Can you forget all that for a while and remain with the question:

 “Why are we here?

 Can you allow this deep inquiry to stay in you?
 Can you let that flame burn in you without needing to put it out with an answer?
 Can you allow your curiosity?

 Can we let that inquiry just deepen inside us, in our hearts, in our bellies and our being?
 Can we let our being be a question mark?
 An inquiry?
 A yearning?
 A motiveless search?